ededejr/sphinx/README.md

 ### Platform Specific
 #### Unix
-1. Open terminal
+1. Open terminal and go to the project folder
-2. `./sphinx`
+2. Run with `./sphinx`

 #### Windows
-1. Open CMD to wherever you put the downloaded file
+1. You need to build the program for windows using `go`
-2. `sphinx.exe`
+2. Run with `sphinx.exe`

 > You can also just click on the file.
 The output is copied to your clipboard by default.